-There is accidental tenant damage that is covered by most property policies.
+Accidental damage done by tenants IS covered by most property policies.
 Unfortunately both common and preventable, an accidental kitchen fire caused by inattentive cooking would generally be covered, for example.
 If your policy includes Water Damage, there may also be coverage for water discharge, like when the tenant’s child sends their stuffed fish for a swim in the “local bowl.”
-It is THE happening hangout for all stuffed animals, you know.

-So what does the super lawyer-y-speak version of this exclusion look like in my policy?
+So what does the technical lingo this exclusion look like in my policy?

 “Intentional damage caused by tenants, including, but not limited to malicious destruction before and during occupancy, or within 10 days of eviction or vacancy is excluded.”

 *As insurance policies may vary, please check your own policy for language specific to your covered property.